 The spring season approaching makes March the best month to incorporate fresh designs into your home.
 You may already be on the hunt for some innovative renovation ideas that are not only good for your home, but for the environment, too.
-If you are considering making some eco-friendly home improvements but aren’t sure where to start, Susan Keefe, a Mahwah, NJ interior decorator, offers up her advice.
+If you are considering making some eco-friendly home improvements but aren’t sure where to start, Patricia Kelly, a Morganville, NJ interior decorator offers up her advice.

 - Bamboo Flooring.
 This type of flooring material is made from the bamboo plant and offers extremely similar properties to true hardwood flooring.
 Bamboo offers strength, durability and natural resistance to insects and moisture, making it a desirable option for flooring.
 Bamboo is an eco-friendly alternative to traditional hardwood flooring because it is a grass, meaning it grows much faster than wood.

 - Terrazzo Countertops.
 If you are looking for a unique eco-friendly countertop for your kitchen, terrazzo is a beautiful and durable option.
 Terrazzo is made up of recycled crushed glass that is fastened together using one of two base options: cement or resin.
 If you opt for cement-based terrazzo, you will need to apply a sealer to protect it from staining.
 The resin base doesn’t require a sealer, but is the more costly option.